MicrosoftDocs/learn/learn-pr/azure/azure-sentinel-deploy-configure/includes/6-manage-logs.md

 ### Pricing model

 Azure Sentinel bills based on the volume of data that's ingested for analysis in Azure Sentinel and that's stored in the Log Analytics workspace.
-There are two ways to pay for the Azure Sentinel service: Capacity Reservations and Pay-As-You-Go.
+There are two ways to pay for the Azure Sentinel service: Capacity Reservations and pay-as-you-go.

 The Azure Monitor Analytics Workspace is the location where the data is sent.
 Data in a workspace is organized into tables.
 Each table stores different kinds of data and has a unique set of properties.
 The properties are based on the resource that generates the data.
 Most data sources write to their own tables in a Log Analytics workspace.